Meet the people (and dogs) of Sunnyside Sports.

 Mechanic.
 Since March, 2018

 Rodney comes to Sunnyside via Seattle, with a history as a bike mechanic, shop manager, and army helicopter mechanic.
-Today he drinks professionally for the Deschutes Brewery cycling team.
+Today he eats and drinks professionally for the Deschutes Brewery cycling team.
 His beard is said to have healing properties.

 Mechanic, Since March, 2018